klauspost/connect-compress/README.md

 Expected performance is ~300MB/s on JSON streams.
 Size ~35% smaller than gzip on JSON stream.

+With `OptAllowMultithreadedCompression` typically 2 goroutines will be used.

 ## Snappy

 [Snappy](https://github.com/google/snappy) uses Google snappy format.

 Expected performance is ~550MB/s on JSON streams.
 Size ~50% bigger than gzip on JSON stream.

+With `OptAllowMultithreadedCompression` all cores can used for a roughly linear speed improvement.

 ## S2